5 Things You May Not Know About 529s (But Should)

 3. 3

-529 Accounts Provide Unique Estate Planning Benefits
+529 Accounts Can Provide Unique Estate Planning Benefits

 This important benefit of 529 plans allows grandparents and other family members to pass on assets to subsequent generations while enjoying certain tax advantages.
 With no withdrawal requirement, as owner with full control, you can designate who the account should be transferred to upon your passing.
 Further, you may change such successor owner at any time, without any tax, cost, penalty, or fee, similar to the ability to change the account’s designated beneficiary.